Jamie Lynn Spears: 2018–present: Sweet Magnolias, Zoey 102, memoir, and reality television

 On July 27, 2023, the sequel film Zoey 102 was released on Paramount+, with Spears reprising her role from Zoey 101 alongside many of the original cast members.
 Production took place in January 2023 in North Carolina, with Spears attached as executive producer.
 Ready Steady Cut praised the film as "a nostalgic and amusing watch, enjoyable for original fans and the series newcomers."
 One day after its release, the film was the third most watched on Paramount+ in the U.S. and the second most watched in Canada.

 In late 2023, Spears appeared in two unscripted projects, which she noted was due to the 2023 SAG-AFTRA strike.
 Spears competed on season 32 of Dancing with the Stars, paired with Alan Bersten; the season premiered on September 26, 2023.
 She donated her weekly earnings to SAG-AFTRA and the WGA.
 Spears was eliminated in the second week of the competition.
 On December 5, 2023, she returned for a group dance performance in the season finale along with other eliminated contestants.
 Spears appeared as a contestant on the twenty-third season of British survival reality television show I'm a Celebrity...Get Me Out of Here!, which premiered on November 19, 2023.
-Spears left the show after 11 days on November 29, 2023 for medical reasons, placing 11th in the series.
+Spears left the show after 11 days on November 29, 2023, for medical reasons, placing 11th in the series.
 She was the second contestant to depart on medical grounds that season, as Grace Dent left days earlier.

 Public image

 In the early years of her career, Spears had a generally wholesome image as a teen star.
 Her fame increased dramatically in the wake of her pregnancy announcement in December 2007, and during the following months, she became a frequent target of the paparazzi.
 In subsequent years, Spears was rarely seen in the public eye and focused on family, saying: "I used to be insecure at times, because I was always the youngest mom in the room.
 I quickly learned that being a good and competent mother has nothing to do with age."

 Spears has been featured in several fashion blogs and magazines such as Nylon, Seventeen, Teen Vogue, CosmoGirl, Teen People, Teen, Girls' Life, Mizz and Nickelodeon Magazine.
 Spears has appeared in commercials and print ads throughout her career.
-She appeared in television commercials for Hasbro's eKara karaoke headset, Pepsi and Clorox bleach.
+She appeared in television commercials for the E-kara karaoke headset, Pepsi and Clorox bleach.
 In 2018, she appeared in an advertising campaign and social media ads for Kraft Foods with daughter Maddie.

 Spears endorses beauty and wellness products on Instagram.
 She has partnered with FabFitFun subscription box, Smart Food popcorn and International Loops marketing agency.